The world's most destructive forest fires

 Joao Laet/AFP/Getty Images

 More than 30,000 separate fires raged during August alone – according to the World Wildlife Fund (WWF), that’s an increase of 196% when compared with August 2018.
-These numbers were the highest they’d been since 2010 (though they still didn’t reach the levels of 2005, one of the worst years for Amazon forest fires in modern history).
+These numbers were the highest they’d been since 2010, though they still didn’t reach the levels of 2005 – one of the worst years in modern history for Amazonian fires.
 The effects were devastating, with smoke shrouding Brazilian cities such as São Paulo and the homes of Indigenous people and native wildlife destroyed.

 Gaston Brito/DPA/PA Images

-Brazil was the country worst affected and there were calls for former Brazilian President Jair Bolsonaro to revise his attitude towards the environment, deforestation and the protection of the rainforest.
+Brazil was the country worst affected and there were calls for then-Brazilian President Jair Bolsonaro to revise his attitude towards environmental regulation, deforestation and the protection of the rainforest.
 Bolsonaro enforced a 60-day ban on land-clearance fires towards the end of August.
 The pace of the fires slowed between September and October, but they served as a powerful wake-up call the world over.

 Philip Pacheco/AFP/Getty Images